 The recoverable amounts of the CGUs are determined based on value-in-use calculations.
 The calculation uses pre-tax cash flow projections based on financial forecasts prepared by management covering a five-year period.
-Cash flows beyond the five-year period are extrapolated using the estimated growth rates stated below.

-The discount rate used for fair value less costs to sell and value-in-use calculations is 15%.
+The discount rate used for fair value less costs to sell and value-in-use calculations is 15% (2023: 15%).